Pain Management Clinic

 These patients have different types of pain sensations: burning, sharp pain, numbness, tingling, itching and tearing.

-The pain ranges from moderate to severe and may vary; however, it is so unpleasant that some people cannot even stand clothes, quilts, changes in barometric pressure, changes in altitude or drastic changes in temperature, sun exposure, rain, or so much as wind.
+The pain ranges from moderate to severe and may vary.
+Sometimes it can become so unpleasant that some people may not be able to even stand clothes, quilts, changes in barometric pressure, changes in altitude, or drastic changes in temperature, sun exposure, rain, even wind.

 The distress can affect life and is complemented by stress, anger, tics, noise discomfort, seeing bright lights, insomnia, etc.